Brief: Step-by-step beginner’s guide to installing TeamViewer on Linux. It also explains how to use TeamViewer on Linux.

 6. Connect with a smartphone

-TeamViewer app is available for iOS, Android and Windows 10 Mobile which can help you take a look at your system anywhere, anytime.
-This lets me access my system and check if some downloads are completed, or even change the music track without reaching out to my system.
+TeamViewer app is available for iOS, and Android, which can help you take a look at your system remotely.
+This lets me access my system and check if some downloads are completed or even change the music track without reaching out to my system.

-I tried taking a control of my system with my Phone and it worked like a charm.
+I tried controlling my system with my phone, which worked like a charm.

 Final Words on TeamViewer

-TeamViewer is a great tool when it comes to getting control of someone’s system for troubleshooting or monitoring your own system with your mobile handset.
+TeamViewer is a great tool for controlling someone’s system for troubleshooting or monitoring your system with your mobile handset.
 And since it is available for almost every platform, there’s always a way around to help someone by connecting to their system.

 Are you a TeamViewer user?
 What other tools do you use for remote desktop connection in Linux?
 Let us know in the comments how it helps you!